dji-sdk/Mobile-SDK-Doc/source/quick-start/index.md

 The sample code includes both an Objective C sample project and a Swift Sample project.

-Since the sample project has been integrated with [DJI iOS SDK CocoaPods](https://cocoapods.org/pods/DJI-SDK-iOS) now, please check the following steps to install **DJISDK.framework** using CocoaPods after you downloading the project:
+The sample project is integrated with [DJI iOS SDK CocoaPods](https://cocoapods.org/pods/DJI-SDK-iOS) - after you have downloaded the project please follow the the below steps to install DJISDK.framework using CocoaPods:

 **1.** Install CocoaPods